chromatic kalimbas

 But…

-Okoume wood is a softer wood and that means the screws holding the tines will need lightning and could even be displaced.
+Okoume wood is a softer wood and that means the screws holding the tines will need tightning and the screw holes can become loose over time since the wood is softer.

 • The keys are tightly spaced, making it easy to hit the wrong note, but also makes it easier to play cross over chords.